hashicorp/terraform-provider-azurerm/website/docs/r/storage_account_static_website_properties.html.markdown

 ## Disclaimers

 ~> **Note on Storage Accounts and Static Web Site Properties:** Terraform currently provides both a standalone [Static Website Properties resource](storage_account_static_website_properties.html), and allows for Static Website Properties to be defined in-line within the [Storage Account resource](storage_account.html).
 At this time you cannot use a Storage Account with in-line Static Website Properties in conjunction with any Static Website Properties resource.
-Doing so will cause a conflict of Static Website Properties configurations and will overwrite the Static Website Properties.
+Doing so will cause a conflict of Static Website Properties configurations and will overwrite the in-line Static Website Properties.

 ~> **Note:** An `azurerm_storage_account_static_website_properties` resource can only be defined when the referenced storage accounts `account_kind` is set to `StorageV2` or `BlockBlobStorage`.